Bielsk Podlaski

 connects you with that history through first-person accounts,

-other resources pertaining to Bielsk Podlaski and to Jewish
+pertaining to Bielsk Podlaski and to Jewish life in Poland.

-life in Poland.
-This site can help you learn more about how
+This site can help you learn more about how your ancestors

-your ancestors lived, and perhaps help you discover names or
+lived, and perhaps help you discover names or photos of

-photos of relatives.
-A significant portion of this material
+relatives.
+A significant portion of this material has been

-has been shared or translated by others with ties to Bielsk.
+shared or translated by others with ties to Bielsk.
+If you

-If you have photos, documents, stories or materials related to
+have photos, documents, stories or materials related to Bielsk

-Bielsk Podlaski that you would like to share, or if you find
+Podlaski that you would like to share, or if you find any

 Przeczytaj